flow-tools-dev/flow-structures/README.md

 If you've ever found yourself writing `Object.fromEntries(Object.entries(obj).filter(...).map(...))` and wishing it could just... chain — this is for you.

 It's important to note that FlowCollection treats any key/value data structure as generally the same entity.
-So when you're trying to merge, flat map, etc, you can return entry arrays, objects, maps, collections, and all of them are accepted by FlowCollection as a general key value structure, and get treated the same.
+So when merging, flat mapping, or building new collections, you can pass plain objects or any iterable of `[key, value]` pairs — arrays of entries, Maps, other FlowCollections — and they're all accepted and handled the same way.

 ## Basic Usage